christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 - for nodes AND, OR, Global, features are reused from synthetic dataset.

-- for Symbol leaf nodes, the features is the average of Glove vectors for all words in the relation (predicate or position), subject and object names.
+- for Symbol leaf nodes, the features is the average of 50-dimensional Glove vectors for all words in the relation (predicate or position), subject and object names.

 <span style="color:red">Q4: full position names (POS_REL_NAMES_FULL) can be composed of multiple words, and embeddings are summed, not averaged in [relcnf2data](https://github.com/ZiweiXU/LENSR/blob/master/tools/relcnf2data.py#L41) and [relddnf2data](https://github.com/ZiweiXU/LENSR/blob/master/tools/relddnnf2data.py#L41) and in [train](https://github.com/ZiweiXU/LENSR/blob/master/model/relation_prediction/train.py#L264).
 Would it be better to normalize by the number of words ?</span>

 <span style="color:red">Q5: are ['exists' and 'unique' predicates](https://github.com/ZiweiXU/LENSR/blob/0cb723537b792238adf71cfcf31457919eeb370a/tools/find_rels.py#L23)  defined in code use somewhere ?
 It is replaced by filtering clauses.</span>

-<span style="color:red">Q6: </span>

-??? different dimensions between 50 and 300

 #### Training the embedder